Solinea/goldstone-server/docs/HACKING.md

 # Goldstone Server Hacking Guide

 This explains how to install and run Goldstone Server locally, so you can do code development on the project.
-These instructions are written for a Mac OS X Yosemite development.
+These instructions are written for a Mac OS X El Capitan development environment.

+An overview of the goldstone-server repo file structure can be found at [CODEBASE.md](./CODEBASE.md)

 ## Prerequisites